823059911/A-Simple-Blog-Using-Python-and-Flask/README.md

-A simple blog created by Python and Flask .
+A simple blog created by Python and Flask, implemented by Zilong Yang .